AveryClapp/Portfolio/portfolio-next/src/Blogs/pilot.md

 technology trends, and other areas that spark my curiosity.
 Beyond tech, I’m passionate about music (especially theory and guitar) and philosophy in its many forms.</p>
 <p>Thank you for taking the time to visit!
-I hope you enjoy the posts I’ll be
+I hope you enjoy the posts I'll be
 sharing, and I look forward to exploring a variety of fascinating topics.</p>
 </div>